Top Tips To Nail Social Media in 2022

 It’s essential to understand and define the ‘theme’ of your page, and curate content that reinforces it.

 You also need to ensure your content is relevant to each social media platform, it’s not as simple as copy and paste.
+It’s easy to repost a TikTok video straight onto Instagram Reels, but it’s been widely reported that Instagram’s algorithm will punish you if you do so.

 - LinkedIn – A professional network that is perfect for B2B audiences.